solazs/qurep/doc/rest.md

 # REST API documentation

-Throughout the API docs, a theoretical entity, `User` (`users` on the AI) will be used in the examples.
+Throughout the API docs, a theoretical entity, `User` (`users` on the API) will be used in the examples.

 ## Format